INVESTIGATIVE DUE DILIGENCE

 Our exhaustive, in-depth analysis in each country, mining many local hands-on contacts, was delivered in less than three weeks.

-A major U.S. company examined working with local associates with ostensibly legitimate and relevant backgrounds in South Asia and the Middle East.
+A major U.S. company concerned to comply with Know Your Client and Anti Money Laundering regulations examined working with local associates with ostensibly legitimate and relevant backgrounds in South Asia and the Middle East.

-Based on our in-depth analysis and due diligence, we were able to determine that, in one case, the potential associates were drug and weapons-traffickers and, in other cases, had ties to terrorist groups and in others the ownership was fraudulent or tied to persons of interest whose ownership was hidden.
+Based on our in-depth analysis and due diligence, we were able to determine that, in one case, the potential associates were drug and weapons-traffickers and, in other cases, had ties to terrorist groups.
+In one case the ownership was hidden and the bank was actually partially owned by the head of government,

 Alphom Group traced device behind death in Baghdad to fraudulent seller.